Grand antiprism

 In geometry, the grand antiprism or pentagonal double antiprismoid is a uniform 4-polytope (4-dimensional uniform polytope) bounded by 320 cells: 20 pentagonal antiprisms, and 300 tetrahedra.
 It is an anomalous, non-Wythoffian uniform 4-polytope, discovered in 1965 by John H. Conway and Michael Guy.
-Topologically, under its highest symmetry, the pentagonal antiprisms have D_{5d} symmetry and there are two types of tetrahedra, one with S_{4} symmetry and one with C_{s} symmetry.
+Topologically, under its highest symmetry, the pentagonal antiprisms have D_{20} symmetry (dihedral of order 20); and there are two types of regular tetrahedra, one with C_{4} symmetry and one with C_{2} symmetry, so constrained by their location in the 4-polytope.